idaholab/moose/modules/stochastic_tools/doc/content/modules/stochastic_tools/examples/nonlin_parameter_study.md

 where $u$ is a scalar field variable, $(x,y)\in[0,1]\times[0,1]$ are the physical coordinates, while $\mu_1$ and $\mu_2$ are uncertain parameters with known (or assumed) probability distributions.
-This equation is suplemented with homogeneous Dirichlet boundary conditions on every side of the $[0,1]\times[0,1]$ square.
+This equation is supplemented with homogeneous Dirichlet boundary conditions on every side of the $[0,1]\times[0,1]$ square.

 ## Solution of the Problem

-To be able to perform a parameter study, the code has to be able to solve the problem with fixed parameters first.
-The input file used for this purpose is The complete input file used for this purpose is provided in [nonlin_diff_react].
+To be able to perform a parameter study, the application has to be able to solve the problem with fixed parameters first.
+The input file used for this purpose is provided in [nonlin_diff_react].
-The nominal values of the uncertain parameters are $\mu_{1,n}=0.3$ and $\mu_{2,n}$=9.
+The nominal values of the uncertain parameters are $\mu_{1,n}=0.3$ and $\mu_{2,n}$=9 in this case.
 There are two blocks in the input file that are worth examining in detail.
 The first is the `Kernels` block that shows that a custom test kernel has been implemented to be able to handle the exponential reaction term in [nonlin-diff-react-strong].